 • Springtime Calligraphy Medallion Tutorial

 In today’s tutorial, I’ll teach you how to make the ultimate springtime calligraphy medallion!
 It features decorated eggs, blooming tulips, and branches full of leaves.
-Don’t let its looks deceive you: even though it’s a beautiful piece of artwork, this calligraphy medallion offers fantastic calligraphy practice!

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-1. Draw Pencil Guidelines
+2. Draw Pencil Guidelines

 First, use a ruler and a pencil to make two perpendicular lines that intersect where you want the center of your calligraphy medallion to be.
 If you own the Birds & Botanicals Calligraphy Medallions Worksheet, cut out the “donut” template on page 2.
-Then, center the template over the intersection, and trace around it on any piece of paper!
+Then, center the template over the intersection, and trace around it on any piece of paper.
 (If you don’t own the worksheet, no problem!
 Follow the instructions in step 1 of the Simple Calligraphy Medallion Tutorial to make your own two circle guidelines.)

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

 Once you’ve traced around the template, use your ruler and a pencil to draw an “X”.
-This will divide the guideline circles into eight equal parts!
+This will divide the guideline circles into eight equal parts.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

 Try your best to center your “X” lines between the perpendicular lines you already drew.
-(That said, don’t sweat it if the lines aren’t perfectly centered!
+(That said, don’t sweat it if the lines aren’t perfectly centered.
 The calligraphy medallion will still look good if you’re a couple of millimeters off.)

-2. Draw Eggs
+3. Draw Eggs

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-3. Make Tulips
+4. Make Tulips

 You’ll kick off this step by drawing four downstrokes that taper near the center of your template.
 Each downstroke should start on a straight guideline about 1/8″ (3 mm) under the big circle template.
-You’ll curve the downstroke to the right, then back to the left to finish on that same guideline between two eggs.
+You’ll curve your downstroke to the right, then back to the left to finish on that same guideline between two eggs.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock

-Each of these downstrokes represents a stem!
+Each of these downstrokes represents a stem.

 Springtime Calligraphy Medallion Tutorial | The Postman's Knock